Joe Scalzi: After politics

-From 2006 Scalzi returned to work as a high school teacher, teaching History, SOSE and Italian at Valley View Secondary School and at Glenunga International High School.
+From 2006 Scalzi returned to work as a high school teacher, teaching History, Studies of Society and Environment (SOSE), and Italian at Valley View Secondary School and at Glenunga International High School.

 His son, Joel Scalzi, was a contestant on the 2007 season of Big Brother.
 When asked how far his son would make it on Big Brother he replied, in reference to his own short stature "I always knew my son would make it on to the shortlist".